elixir-ecto/ecto/README.md

     $ mix deps.get
     $ mix test

+Note that `mix test` does not run the tests in `integration_test` folder, because Ecto does not ship with any adapters to run them against.
+Adapter libraries like `ecto_sql` can run these tests as part of their suites.

 ## Copyright and License

 "Ecto" and the Ecto logo are Copyright (c) 2012 Plataformatec.